babel/notes/2017-06/june-14.md

 ### Optional Chaining

+> Justin

 PR is open, ready for review but there are some open spec questions: https://github.com/babel/babel/pull/5813

 ### Priority Topics

 - Last week's topics as people had limited bandwidth.
-- Typescript Support in Babylon for review (by @andy-ms): https://github.com/babel/babylon/pull/523, https://github.com/babel/babel/pull/5856
+- Typescript Support in Babylon for review (by [Andy on the TypeScript team](https://github.com/andy-ms)): https://github.com/babel/babylon/pull/523, https://github.com/babel/babel/pull/5856
   - HUGE PR, needs lots of work to review.
   - Should figure out how to review just the parser.
   - Ideally continually land changes in our pre-releases for everyone to test.